KarimElSheikh/k-dimensional-Weisfeiler-Lehman_for-Group-Isomorphism/README.md

 # k-dimensional Weisfeiler-Lehman for Group Isomorphism

-First version of an implementation of the k-dimensional Weisfeiler-Lehman method to test Group Isomorphism between 2 groups given by a list of generators.
+An implementation of the k-dimensional Weisfeiler-Lehman method in Java to test Group Isomorphism between 2 groups given by a list of generators.
 Currently it is only 2-dimensional, but it should be easy to extend it to any k.

 ## Information